Skip Navigation

 Two letters of recommendation are optional, but can distinguish an applicant’s character and are preferred.
 Recommendation letters can be sent electronically, by fax, or by postal mail.

-Any student who does not complete the SRAR may instead submit an official high school transcript(s) which the Office of Undergraduate Admissions will then use to recalculate the applicant's GPA as a part of the admissions review process.
+Any student who does not complete a STARS Record may instead submit an official high school transcript(s) which the Office of Undergraduate Admissions will then use to recalculate the applicant’s GPA as a part of the admissions review process.
 Transcripts should include senior year classes, class rank (if applicable), and latest grades earned.
 Postsecondary official transcript(s) from each institution attended are also required whether or not credit is desired or expected.
 Transcripts must be submitted to UConn directly from the secondary institution, either electronically or by mail in a sealed envelope.

 Students who have completed the State High School Equivalency Diploma (GED) should send an official copy of their diploma and a complete set of scores to the Office of Undergraduate Admissions.
 Official transcript(s) of any work completed in high school are also required.